 In 1908, Baker established the League’s Industrial Relations Department.
 It was under the direction of S. S. Kresge, the dime store tycoon.

-The League also built a large printing plant for the League’s propaganda campaign.
+The League also built a large printing plant for its campaign.
 A major part of this was to demonize alcohol producers.
-For example, most brewers were German-Americans.
-Therefore, Baker said that Germans “eat like gluttons and drink like swine.”1
+For instance, most brewers were of German descent.
+So Baker said that Germans “eat like gluttons and drink like swine.”1

 Prejudice